 The simple answer is that it is a long-held tradition for many mobility companies to visit customer homes and quote a price based on what they feel that customer will pay.
 Often companies will claim their product is ‘bespoke’ or ‘specially made for your needs’ when in reality the product specification will be the same or similar to other beds available.
 Often a price will be quoted and when rebuffed a discount will be arranged until the customer is convinced.
 This results in customer’s paying wildly different prices for very similar products and has led to numerous trader investigations in the past as well as calls for industry reform.

 All Opera® products are VAT relievable if you are purchasing for personal use or a loved one at home providing you/they have a recognised long-term medical condition.
 It is super easy to apply through a simple declaration form which can be completed when you checkout online or by email when ordering over the phone.
-Find out more about checking your elgibility and how you apply in our helpful VAT Relief for the Disabled Guide.
+Find out more about checking your eligibility and how you apply in our helpful VAT Relief Page.

 Everyone deserves confidence they are paying the best possible price for their bed and service.
 As part of our transparent pricing policy, each of our products is priced on a range of considered factors and listed at the best value we can offer.
 We run occasional discounts for specific products which is displayed online and fairly offered to all.
 For instances where multiple beds are purchased, we may be able to provide bundle prices.
 Approved Opera retailers are required to charge exactly the same pricing as our visible online pricing so you can be confident you are always getting the best price.

 If you’re buying on behalf of a care home or trade organisation, pricing will differ to our online pricing.
 We work with several of the UK’s leading care providers and for new build developments and ongoing supply contracts we will offer preferential pricing.
 Call our contracts team on 0333 222 8584 to discuss your requirements.